Tax Calculator 2026

 How can I reduce my tax liability?

-Key strategies include: maximizing 401(k) contributions ($23,000 limit), contributing to HSA/FSA accounts, claiming all eligible tax credits, timing income and deductions strategically, and making charitable contributions.
+Key strategies include: maximizing 401(k) contributions ($24,500 limit for 2026), contributing to HSA/FSA accounts, claiming all eligible tax credits, timing income and deductions strategically, and making charitable contributions.
 Consider consulting a tax advisor for personalized strategies.

 What's the difference between tax withholding and tax liability?